 The Healing Grounds Spa is a serene sanctuary perched on the water’s edge where the rainforest meets the rhythmic currents of river and ocean.
 Rejuvenating treatments feature marine botanicals along with glacial clay sea salts and pure forest essences hand harvested in British Columbia.
 A wood-fired sauna provides restorative warmth, while the deep hot tubs are the perfect post-adventure tonic with spectacular views by day and starlit views to the heavens by night.

-Australia-based Baillie Lodges has taken the reins at Clayoquot Wilderness Lodge in time for the 2021 season, working with its partners KSL Capital.
-Clayoquot is the first Baillie Lodges property outside of Australia, and joins an award-winning family of intimate lodges including Capella Lodge on Lord Howe Island, Longitude 131° at Uluru-Kata Tjuta, Silky Oaks Lodge in the Daintree Rainforest, award-winning Southern Ocean Lodge on Kangaroo Island and Huka Lodge in New Zealand.
+Australia-based Baillie Lodges took the reins at Clayoquot Wilderness Lodge in time for the 2021 season, working with its partners KSL Capital.
+Clayoquot was the first Baillie Lodges property outside of Australia, and joins an award-winning family of intimate lodges including Capella Lodge on Lord Howe Island, Longitude 131° at Uluru-Kata Tjuta, Silky Oaks Lodge in the Daintree Rainforest, Southern Ocean Lodge on Kangaroo Island, The Louise in the Barossa Valley and Huka Lodge in New Zealand.

-Baillie Lodges has started on a three-year plan to align Clayoquot Wilderness Lodge with its luxury lodges around the world.
-The property will undergo a refurbishment of its 25 luxury tents, leading with a more contemporary vibe.
-A second phase will take place ahead of the 2022 season, and include a makeover for The Cookhouse and guest facilities.
+Baillie Lodges has started on a three-year plan to align Clayoquot Wilderness Lodge with its luxury lodges around the world, commencing with refurbishment of its 25 luxury tents to lead with a more contemporary vibe in 2021.
+A second phase will take place following the 2022 season, and include a makeover for The Cookhouse and guest facilities.
 James and Hayley Baillie believe Clayoquot is a natural fit for the Baillie Lodges family as the most remote and wild addition to the collection to date.

 Founder Richard Genovese dreamed of a place where guests could unwind, reconnect with loved ones and immerse themselves in the wild.
 His vision was realised when he bought land at Clayoquot Sound and the 600-acre resort opened in 2000 as Canada’s premiere eco-safari lodge.
 In 2017, Richard tragically died following a battle with cancer.
 KSL Capital Partners purchased the property in 2019, with a view to upholding Richard’s vision and protecting the ecosystem in which the lodge is set.